reactjs/react.dev/content/docs/reference-react.md

 export default React.memo(MyComponent, areEqual);
 ```

-This method only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" a render, as this can lead to bugs.
+This function only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" a render, as this can lead to bugs.

 > Note
 >